-- One of the biggest problems faced by remote-workers is mental health.
-With the number of people struggling in silence rising, companies need to promote positive mental health amongst employees working remotely and offer support to those in need.
-Take a look at our Mental Health First Aid Awareness course which can be incorporated into your organisation's health and wellbeing strategy.
+One of the biggest problems faced by remote workers is mental health.
+With the rising number of people struggling in silence, companies need to promote positive mental health amongst employees working remotely and offer support to those in need.
+Take a look at our Mental Health First Aid Awareness course, which can be incorporated into your organisation's health and wellbeing strategy.

-- Managing staff remotely is an entirely different skill to managing in person.
-Having the tools and resources to communicate and track work logs and projects is an integral part of creating an environment that is conducive to productivity and not falling into the downward spiral of micro-management.
+Managing staff remotely is an entirely different skill to managing in person.
+Having the tools and resources to communicate and track work logs and projects is integral to creating an environment conducive to productivity and not falling into the downward spiral of micro-management.
 These don't have to be complex, but they should allow and promote three key points: transparency, regular communication and team engagement.

-- There's a reason why millions are invested in IT infrastructure every year, and a big part of that is security.
+There's a reason why millions are invested in IT infrastructure every year, and a big part of that is security.
 When working remotely or from home, remaining aware of your IT security is essential.
-Simply changing the default WiFi password on your home network is a simple step to mitigate any security threats; however, there are other ways to better protect yourself, such as in our latest online cybersecurity course.
+Changing the default WiFi password on your home network is one simple step that you can do to mitigate any security threats.

-- Going from a busy office to a home office is a significant change and one that shouldn't be taken lightly.
-Whether it's watercooler chats or going for lunch with a friend or colleague, these times aren’t going to be happening at home and can start to cause a sense of loneliness.
-Being resilient to change and difficult circumstances is a welcomed trait of employees but not always an innate skill which is why training your employees to understand and practise resilience can reap many benefits.
+Going from a busy office to a home office is a significant change and one that shouldn't be taken lightly.
+Whether it's water cooler chats or going for lunch with a friend or colleague, causal interactions can be sorely missed.
+Being resilient to change and difficult circumstances is a welcomed trait of employees.
+Training your employees to understand and practise resilience can reap benefits.

-- When there’s not a security guard locking up behind you or people around you leaving to go home, you can become disillusioned with time and engrossed in a piece of work causing time to fly by.
-At home it's easy to slip into this pattern, so it's important to maintain a routine.
-Try to stick to your working day and continue to take short breaks to stay productive.
+When no security guard is locking up behind you or people around you are leaving to go home, you can become disillusioned with time and engrossed in a piece of work, causing time to fly by.
+At home, it's easy to slip into this pattern, so it's crucial to maintain a routine.
+Try to stick to your working day and take short breaks to stay productive.

-To discover the full list of courses we are now delivering digitally, please click here.
+To discover the complete list of topics we deliver digitally, please click here.